amrreda1998/Prescripto/README.md

 - **User Authentication**: Secure login and registration using JWT authentication.
 - **Appointment Management**: View and manage existing appointments, including the ability to cancel appointments.
 - **Responsive Design**: Mobile-friendly design for usage across various devices.

+## System Details by DeepWiki
+  if you want a detailed graph based overview of the system check [https://deepwiki.com/amrreda1998/Prescripto] This document provides a comprehensive overview of the Prescripto application, a healthcare appointment booking system that allows users to search for      doctors by specialty, book appointments, and manage their personal information.
+This page introduces the high-level architecture and explains how the primary components interact with each other.

 ## System Design Diagram